Solvable Families of Random Block Tridiagonal Matrices: Evaluating the second moment of the determinant

-The next proposition gives the proof of the first statement of Theorem \ref{thm:moment}.
+The next proposition gives the proof of the first statement of Theorem~\ref{thm:moment}.

-\begin{proposition} Fix $r\ge 2, n\ge 2$.
+\begin{Proposition} Fix $r\ge 2$, $n\ge 2$.
 Let $\mbf{Q}$ be an $rn\times rn$ Haar distributed $\mathbb{F}$-unitary matrix.
 Then, for all ${\lambda}\in \R^{rn}$ we have

-Here $\kappa_{n,\beta,r,2}$ is as defined in Lemma \ref{lem:Gauss_red}. \end{proposition}
+Here $\kappa_{n,\beta,r,2}$ is as defined in Lemma~{\rm\ref{lem:Gauss_red}}. \end{Proposition}

 We provide two proofs.
-The first relies on the Gaussian reduction of Lemma \ref{lem:Gauss_red}.
-The second is provided for historical interest: it only uses the exchangeability properties of the Haar distribution, together with a determinantal identity from 1851 due to Sylvester \cite{Sylvester1851}.
-As the notation involved in the latter approach gets fairly heavy, we only present this second proof for $r=2$, $\beta =1$.
-We also note that in the $r=2$ case one can use the identity \eqref{eq:Pfaffian_detM} to obtain yet another independent proof.
+The first relies on the Gaussian reduction of Lemma~\ref{lem:Gauss_red}.
+The second is provided for historical interest: it only uses the exchangeability properties of the Haar distribution, together with a determinantal identity from 1851 due to Sylvester~\cite{Sylvester1851}.
+As the notation involved in the latter approach gets fairly heavy, we only present this second proof for~$r=2$, $\beta =1$.
+We also note that in the $r=2$ case one can use the identity~\eqref{eq:Pfaffian_detM} to obtain yet another independent proof.

-\begin{proof}[Proof of Proposition \ref{prop:det_l=2} using Gaussian reduction] Given Lemma \ref{lem:Gauss_red} the statement is equivalent to the following.
-Let $\mbf{X}$ be an $r\times (rn)$ matrix with i.i.d.~standard real or complex Gaussian entries $X_{a,b}, a\in\lst{r}, n\in \lst{rn}$, then
+\begin{proof}[Proof of Proposition~\ref{prop:det_l=2} using Gaussian reduction] According to Lemma~\ref{lem:Gauss_red}, the statement is equivalent to the following.
+Let $\mbf{X}$ be an $r\times (rn)$ matrix with i.i.d.~standard real or complex Gaussian entries $X_{a,b}$, $ a\in\lst{r}$, $n\in \lst{rn}$, then

-For a subset $\cA\subset \lst{rn}$ and $m\in \lst{r}$ we denote by $X_{m}(\cA)$ the product $\prod_{j\in \cA} X_{m,j}$.
+For a subset $\cA\subset \lst{rn}$ and $m\in \lst{r}$, we denote by $X_{m}(\cA)$ the product $\prod_{j\in \cA} X_{m,j}$.

-From Proposition \ref{prop:M_expansion} we get
+From Proposition~\ref{prop:M_expansion}, we get

 Since $X_{a,b}$ are i.i.d.~$\FF N(0,1)$ random variables, we have